-- 1.MEDICAL INSURANCE either Myers-Stevens & Toohey school time plan (required minimum coverage) or a personal insurance waiver signed by your parent. - 2.
+- 1. MEDICAL INSURANCE either Myers-Stevens & Toohey school time plan (required minimum coverage) or a personal insurance waiver signed by a Parent/Guardian. - 2.
 PHYSICAL FORM Physicals are good for one year after the date of the physical. - 3.
 CONCUSSION GUIDELINES Must be signed by athlete and parent. - 4.
 ASSOCIATED STUDENT BODY CARD each athlete must purchase one-\$25.00 per student. - 5.
-ATHLETES MUST UNDERSTAND, SIGN, AND COMPLY WITH THE

-ATHLETICS/ACTIVITIES CODE OF CONDUCT AND THE ANABOLIC STEROID POLICY.
+ATHLETES MUST UNDERSTAND, SIGN, AND COMPLY WITH THE ATHLETICS/ACTIVITIES CODE OF CONDUCT AND THE ANABOLIC STEROID POLICY.

-The Eastmont Junior-Senior High School Athletics / Activities Code of Conduct is a part of the Athletic Packet available in the Administrative Office.
+Sterling, Eastmont Junior & Senior High School Athletics / Activities Code of Conduct is a part of the Athletic Packet available in the Administrative Office.
 Each participant should become familiar with its contents.